yifan-h/GCS_KI/README.md

 >After two preparation steps, you can run GCS by:

-    $ python src/example.py  --emb_vlm emb_roberta.pt  -emb_klm emb_kadapter.pt  --data_dir ./example_data  --lr 1e-3  --loss mi_loss
+    $ python src/example.py  --emb_vlm emb_roberta.pt  --emb_klm emb_kadapter.pt  --data_dir ./example_data  --lr 1e-3  --loss mi_loss

 >As for the hyperparameters, users may check them in `./example/src/example.py`.
 Note that for large knowledge graphs, we recommend to use mutual information loss (mi_loss), and please do not visualize the results for large knowledge graphs.

 #### Step 4: Analyze GCS interpretation results:

 >The interpretation results are saved in `./example/example_data/gcs.edgelist`.
 Each row is for one triple as: `entity1_idx \t entity2_idx \t {'a': xxxx}`.
 Here, the value of `'a'` is the attention coefficient value on the triple/entity `(entity1, r, entity2)`.
-Users may use them to analyze the factual knowledge learned during knowledge integration.
+Users may use them to analyze the factual knowledge integration.

 ---